iadvize/documentation/Documentation.md

 To execute custom code during an iAdvize callback function you have to define a `var iAdvizeCallbacks;` variable that will contain the callbacks you want to use. **You must declare that variable before iAdvize tracking code.**

-Each callback function has a `obj` variable passed as a parameter that could contain some extra informations about iAdvize elements.
+Each callback function has a `obj` variable passed as a parameter that could contain some extra information about iAdvize elements.

 In the example we want to track Google Analytics events when a chat or a call starts / ends :